Crystal Palace 3-0 Arsenal

 Corner, Crystal Palace.
 Conceded by Nacho Monreal.

 Attempt missed.
-Christian Benteke (Crystal Palace) right footed shot from the centre of the box misses to the left.
+Christian Benteke (Crystal Palace) right footed shot from the right side of the box misses to the left.
 Assisted by Andros Townsend with a cross.

 Shkodran Mustafi (Arsenal) wins a free kick in the attacking half.